 In this guide we will tell you everything you need to know to write a stellar resume in 2023.

-But first, what is a Resume?
+What is a Resume?

 Simply put, a resume is a formal and official presentation of an applicant's work experience and education, and his/her definite skills.
 A resume is therefore a one or two-page document to summarize your qualifications for your target job profile.

 A resume purposely provides a summary of your skills, abilities and accomplishments.
-It is a brief of who you are with respect to your interests, and experiences.
+It is a brief of who you are with respect to your interests and experiences.
 A good resume gets you an interview.